Modified Rankin Scale (mRS)

 What are the benefits of the Modified Rankin Scale (mRS)?

-If you and your team are part of a busy hospital and you have a lot of patients to look after, then you will definitely love this tool because you don’t really have to do much when you engage with it.
-You will pick a single number that will serve as the score for your patient’s functional status.
-That’s it.
-While it may take a few minutes (don’t be surprised if it reaches an hour) to interview your patient and observe them, it should only take you between one to five minutes to accomplish the scale!
+If you and your team are part of a busy hospital and you have a lot of patients to look after, then you will love this tool because you aren't really required to do much when you engage with it—you just pick a single number as your patient's functional status score.
+While it may take a few minutes to an hour to interview your patient and observe them, it should only take you between one to five minutes to accomplish the scale, with no unnecessary calculations.

-As we mentioned earlier, the Modified Rankin Scale (mRS), specifically the rating that you selected for the patient, will help guide the treatment plan.
-Through the rating and the additional comments box, you can communicate the relevant information with your team, the patient, and the patient’s loved ones.
+The Modified Rankin Scale (mRS), specifically the rating you selected for the patient, will help guide the treatment plan.
+Through the rating and the additional comments box, you can communicate the relevant information with your team, the patient, and the patient's loved ones.

-Other members of your team can conduct the tests that they feel are important when it comes to the aspects of the person that have been impacted by their neurological condition.
-Then, they can determine what should go into the patient’s care plan based on the results!
+Other members of your team can conduct the tests that they feel are important regarding the aspects of the person that their neurological condition has impacted.
+Then, based on the results, they can determine what should go into the patient's care plan.

 Eventually, you can use this as a monitoring tool to assess the patient's recovery progress and how effective your team's care plan is.